senimanuel/mygit-demo/reaadme.md

 ## 1.1 Flow Control

-Flow Control is comparatively mature in delivery practices.
+Flow Control demonstrates a more modern delivery approach.

-It uses:
+It currently uses:

 * CI/CD pipelines
 * Jenkins
 * Bitbucket for version control
-* Automated deployment model
+* Automated deployment patterns

-Flow Control is largely independent from the other application domains.
+Flow Control operates relatively independently from other EMS applications and is the closest workload to being “Cattle-ready.”

 However:

-* Some services run on shared infrastructure (e.g., “Bad Job Servers”)
+* Some services still run on long-lived instances
-* Not all services are containerised
+* Full immutability has not yet been adopted
-* Infrastructure still includes long-lived instances
+* Infrastructure may still depend on instance-level configuration

-Flow Control is closest to a “Cattle-ready” workload but not fully there.
+Flow Control provides a strong foundation for broader transformation.

 ---